Choosing a contractor

 Important considerations when choosing a Roofing Contractor:

 Does the contractor carry a General Liability Policy?
-Don't just ask if they are covered, get the policy number.
 This will cover things like damage to your home in the event of an accident.
+If you are having open flame torch on roofing done it requires special insurance check that this is covered or your home may not be.

 Ask your contractor if they are covered and do a clearance check to ensure their account is in good standing.
 If not, you may be liable for costs relating to an injured worker.
 Do a clearance check now online at the Worksafe BC site.